RedHatNordicsSA/learnlinux/lab-2/README.md

 Now that you know why to never run Linux without SELinux enabled, you are good to go to the next section.

 ### Firewalling
 Good security is built like an onion, in layers.
 Just because you have firewalls in your network, doesn't mean that you shouldn't do filtering on the host level as well.
+Network firewalls often only filter some of the traffic and often not traffic which happens in the local networks.

 Red Hat Enterprise Linux comes with very capable network filtering features.
 It also provides a daemon which helps manage your local firewall rules, called firewalld.
 Let's explore it.

 💥 First, install firewalld.
 ```